HomeSweets and DessertsTraditional Treats

 Christmas Traditional Treats Meal Ideas

-Forget going out to eat or ordering takeout every time you crave Central American food.
-Try making Peppermint Fudge Truffles at home.
-One serving contains 104 calories, 1g of protein, and 6g of fat.
-This recipe serves 48.
-For 20 cents per serving, this recipe covers 1% of your daily requirements of vitamins and minerals.
+You can never have too many hor d'oeuvre recipes, so give Peppermint Patties a try.
+This recipe serves 28.
+Watching your figure?
+This gluten free recipe has 208 calories, 2g of protein, and 8g of fat per serving.
+For 25 cents per serving, this recipe covers 3% of your daily requirements of vitamins and minerals.
 Christmas will be even more special with this recipe.
-A mixture of chocolate frosting, peppermint extract, peppermint crunch baking chips, and a handful of other ingredients are all it takes to make this recipe so yummy.
-Not a lot of people really liked this dessert.
-It is a good option if you're following a gluten free diet.
-This recipe is liked by 1 foodies and cooks.
-It is brought to you by Taste of Home.
-From preparation to the plate, this recipe takes about 25 minutes.
+This recipe is liked by 651 foodies and cooks.
+A mixture of shortening, peppermint extract, semisweet chocolate chips, and a handful of other ingredients are all it takes to make this recipe so yummy.
+It is brought to you by Allrecipes.
+Several people really liked this Central American dish.
+From preparation to the plate, this recipe takes roughly 2 hours and 55 minutes.
 Taking all factors into account, this recipe earns a spoonacular score of 0%, which is very bad (but still fixable).
-Similar recipes are Peppermint White Chocolate Fudge, 15 Minute Healthy Dark Chocolate Truffles, and Boozy Chocolate Truffles.
+Similar recipes are Peppermint Patties, Frikadellen German Meat Patties, and Garbanzo Oat Patties.

-Gingerbread Trifle with Pears
+Holiday Gingerbread Trifle

 Videos for Making Different Christmas Traditional Treats Style Dishes